rodprogramdev/100-days-of-code/log.md

   # Day 94: July 17, 2019
   Progress: Still working on the tipping calculator coding challenge and trying to accomplish making a responsive landing page while completing the user-stories in my freecodecamp challenges.
 Planning to also review how to use git in creating repositories in github.

+# Day 95: July 18, 2019
+Progress: Trying to complete the user-stories in my FCC landing page semantics before proceeding to aesthetics.
+I also worked today on my javaScript course coding challenge #5.